 Author: Urban EdVenture Faculty

-Students will learn to carefully craft their words and thoughts to get more accurate information to their partners as they communicate with partners.
+To carefully craft words to get more accurate information to their partners to complete a task together.

 The most important thing is that the Architect and the Builder need to have matching building sets so they have the same materials from which to choose.